 We provide flexible, core-support grants for operating and program expenses, give multi-year grants as often as possible, and offer travel and event organizing grants to support knowledge-exchanges and convenings.
 Global Fund for Women also provides immediate support to organizations who are first responders in times of natural and human-made crises.

-If you are part of a women-led group based outside of the United States and you are interested in receiving funding from us, please carefully review our application process, criteria, and priorities below.
+If you are part of group led by women, girls, or trans people based outside of the United States and you are interested in receiving funding from us, please carefully review our application process, criteria, and priorities below.